 - Corn on the cob wrapped in foil and placed on the grill.

-- Potato salad: Made with baby potatoes and low fat mayonnaise or half low fat mayonnaise, half fat-free yoghurt.
+- Potato salad: Made with baby potatoes and a mix of half mayonnaise with half plain yoghurt.
 Try these delicious potato salad recipes: Vintage Side Dish Potato Salad or Mediterranean Potato Salad.

 - Couscous and roasted vegetable salad.